-Keep on reading to find out how to use your dead key fob to open your vehicle in case of an emergency.
+Keep reading to find out how to use your dead key fob to open your vehicle in an emergency.

 Common causes of a bad key fob/keyless entry remote: